sebaderio/book-me-aws-terraform/README.md

 ## Deployment AWS + Terraform

-There is a dedicated README in the `/terraform/applications` folder.
+There is a dedicated [README](./terraform/README.md) in the folder with Terraform configuration.

 ## Initial setup of Django based API on production